 “In the beginning, God created the heavens and the earth.”
 Genesis 1:1

 Today we see scientists doing the same thing Einstein did 100 years ago.
 They are allowing their bias against any thought of a Creator God to cloud their reasoning.
-This is why we constantly have Steeling the Mind Bible Conference speakers lecturing on the scientific evidences that are patently being ignored by most scientists today.
+This is why we constantly have Steeling the Mind Bible Conference speakers lecturing on the scientific evidence that is patently being ignored by most scientists today.